Beijing Electronic Science and Technology Institute: Zhongnanhai Amateur University

 By the end of the 1950s, half of the students in the school had reached the level of junior high school graduates and needed to go to high school.
-At this time, the school's courses were reduced and the number of students dropped to more than 400.At that time, the Central Military Commission of the CCP and the CCP Propaganda Department moved out of Zhongnanhai, and the staff of other agencies in Zhongnanhai were reduced due to three rectification and reorganizations in 1955, 1957 and 1959The principal, Wang Jingxian, was often on business trips with Mao Zedong and had no time to take care of school affairs.
+At this time, the school's courses were reduced and the number of students dropped to more than 400.
+At that time, the Central Military Commission of the CCP and the CCP Publicity Department moved out of Zhongnanhai, and the staff of other agencies in Zhongnanhai were reduced due to three rectification and reorganizations in 1955, 1957 and 1959.
+The principal, Wang Jingxian, was often on business trips with Mao Zedong and had no time to take care of school affairs.
 The vice principal, Ma Da, had been transferred to Xinjiang for work.
 The director, deputy director and many teaching staff left one after another.
 There were only five teachers left, and they were unable to run a high school.

 In early 1960, after Mao Zedong learned of the above situation, he instructed the leaders of the Security Bureau to run a truly comprehensive middle school: (1) It is necessary to attach importance to and do a good job in amateur cultural education, and have Wang Dongxing, the director, serve as the principal; (2) The number of teachers should be increased, and the amateur school should be run as a complete middle school.
 Like ordinary middle schools, ten courses should be offered: literature, history, geography, mathematics, physics, chemistry, biology, physiology and hygiene, foreign languages, and politics.
 Foreign language courses must be offered, and history courses should be taught more; (3) After the middle school courses are completed, an amateur university should be run; (4) He himself would serve as the honorary principal and personally review and approve the annual teaching plan and summary.
 He also sent his secretary Hu Qiaomu to the school to study the teaching methods of classical literature with the teachers.
 At that time, the school had moved from the Siheyuan opposite Huairen Hall to Zhengshi Hall on the South China Sea, very close to Mao Zedong's residence.